-Ellen Degeneres' Holiday Line Will Make You and Your Wallet Happy
+Ellen DeGeneres' Holiday Line Will Make You and Your Wallet Happy

 Ellen DeGeneres' holiday collection will make you smile for more reason than one.

-Today, the host of The Ellen Show and Walmart announced that her line, EV1, is adding 44 holiday-inspired items to Walmart.com, ranging from pajamas to winter-ready clothing like ombre flannels, sweatshirts and bomber jackets.
+Today, the host of The Ellen DeGeneres Show and Walmart announced that her line, EV1, is adding 44 holiday-inspired items to Walmart.com, ranging from pajamas to winter-ready clothing like ombre flannels, sweatshirts and bomber jackets.
 The best part: Everything is under $32!

 "Everything comes in holiday colors and fabrics so you can stay warm and feel festive whether you're at a party or shoveling snow or untangling the lights you swore you wouldn't get tangled last year," the talk show host exclusively shared with E!
 News.